jirkapok/GasPlanner/doc/roadmap.md

 * TRIMIX support
   * Add air breaks
 * Add CCR support
-* Extend application settings:
-  * Define custom maximum gas density
-  * Custom diver stress sac rate ratio
-  * Add minimum gas reserve for first tank and for stage
+* Add undo/redo to all pages
-  * Add option to ignore some warnings
+* Add export of the plan to pdf
+* Import/Export dive to compare from well known file format see also <https://www.npmjs.com/package/xml-js>
 * Add more variables to weight calculator (suits, BMI, tank material, water type)